 Notice of Redemption.
-For a description of the giving of notices while the 2023 Bonds are in the bookentry only system, see APPENDIX I - "BOOK-ENTRY ONLY SYSTEM."
-When the Trustee shall receive notice from the Board of its election or direction to redeem 2023 Bonds pursuant to the Indenture, and when redemption of 2023 Bonds is authorized or required pursuant to the Indenture, the Trustee shall give notice, in the name of the Board, of the redemption of such 2023 Bonds, which notice shall specify the maturities and interest rates of the 2023 Bonds to be redeemed, the date fixed for redemption and the place or places where amounts due upon such date fixed for redemption will be payable and, if less than all of the 2023 Bonds of any like maturity and interest rate are to be redeemed, the letters and numbers or other distinguishing marks of such 2023 Bonds so to be redeemed, and, in the case of 2023 Bonds to be redeemed in part only, such notice shall also specify the respective portions of the principal amount thereof to be redeemed.
-Such notice shall further state that on such date there shall become due and payable the redemption price of each 2023 Bond to be redeemed, or the redemption price of the specified portions of the principal thereof in the case of 2023 Bonds to be redeemed in part only, together with interest accrued to the date fixed for redemption, and that from and after such date interest thereon shall cease to accrue and be payable.
-The Trustee shall mail copies of such notice by first-class mail, postage prepaid, not more than 60 days nor less than 30 days before the date fixed for redemption, to the Owners of the 2023 Bonds to be redeemed at their addresses as shown on the registration books of the Board maintained by the Registrar; provided, that if all Bonds are held in book-entry only form, such notice may be given pursuant to the then-existing agreement with the securities depository for the 2023 Bonds.
-If the Trustee mails notices of redemption as provided in the Indenture, notice shall be conclusively presumed to have been given to all Owners.
+For a description of the giving of notices while the Bonds are in the bookentry only system, see APPENDIX C - "BOOK-ENTRY ONLY SYSTEM."
+When the Trustee shall receive notice from the Board of its election to redeem Bonds pursuant to the Indenture as described herein under the heading "- Optional Redemption" or when the Trustee is required to redeem Bonds pursuant to the Indenture as described under the heading "- Mandatory Sinking Fund Redemption," the Trustee shall give notice, in the name of the Board, of the redemption of such Bonds, which notice shall specify the Series and maturities of the Bonds to be redeemed, the date fixed for the redemption, and the place or places where amounts due upon such date fixed for redemption will be payable and, if less than all of the Bonds of any like Series and maturity are to be redeemed, the letters and numbers or other distinguishing marks of such Bonds so to be redeemed, and, in the case of Bonds to be redeemed in part only, such notice shall also specify the respective portions of the principal amount thereof to be redeemed.
+Such notice shall further state whether the redemption is conditioned upon sufficient moneys being available on the redemption date, or any other conditions.
+Such notice shall further state that on the redemption date there will become due and payable the Redemption Price of each Bond to be redeemed, or the Redemption Price of the specified portions of the principal thereof in the case of Bonds to be redeemed in part only, together with interest accrued to the date fixed for redemption, and that from and after such date, interest thereon shall cease to accrue and be payable.
+The Trustee shall mail copies of such notice by first class mail, postage prepaid, not less than 30 days and not more than 60 days before the date fixed for redemption, to the registered owners of the Bonds to be redeemed at their addresses as shown on the registration books of the Board maintained by the Registrar; provided, that if all Bonds are held in book-entry only form, such notice may be given pursuant to the then-existing agreement with the securities depository for the Bonds.
+The failure of the Trustee to give notice to a registered owner of any Bond or any defect in such notice shall not affect the validity of the redemption of any other Bonds as to which proper notice was given.